Safest Teeth Whiteners

-There are a few common causes for holes in teeth, including grinding the teeth and cavities.
-However, the main cause of holes in the teeth is tooth decay.
+There are a few common causes for holes in teeth, including teeth grinding (bruxism) and cavities.
+However, the main cause of holes in teeth is tooth decay.

 According to the National Institute of Dental and Craniofacial Research, 92% of adults 20 to 64 have had dental caries in their permanent teeth.